 If you’re looking to become a professional data scientist, you’re going to need to learn at least one programming language.
-But how to decide between Python and R, the two most popular languages for data analysis?
+It’s a smart question to ask: Should I learn R or Python?
+But how do you decide between the two most popular programming languages for data analysis?
 If you’re interested in learning about their respective strengths and weaknesses, read on!

 As a data scientist, you probably want and need to learn Structured Query Language, or SQL.
 SQL is the de-facto language of relational databases, where most corporate information still resides.
 But that only gives you the ability to retrieve the data — not to clean it up or run models against it — and that’s where Python and R come in.